Gynecologic cancer disparities in the United States: Vulvar cancer disparities

 Vulvar cancer is the fourth most common gynecologic cancer with approximately 940 deaths from this disease in the United States each year.
 If caught early without associated nodal involvement, vulvar cancer patients can be treated with a survival rate of 90%.

 African American women have been shown to have better survival outcomes compared to whites for vulvar cancer even though they present with cancer at a significantly younger age.
 This has been explained by African American's higher rate of human papilloma virus HPV infection.
 Research reveals that African American women have a higher frequency of HPV-associated vulvar cancers than white women.
 HPV-positive vulvar cancer is associated with early age onset, less overall aggressive behavior, and better patient prognosis.

 Vaginal cancer disparities

 Vaginal cancer is a rare cancer type that accounts for less than 1-2% of all gynecologic malignancies.

 Differences in screening

 Patients who are uninsured or with Medicaid are more likely to be diagnosed with advanced stage vaginal cancer than those with private insurance.
 Patients diagnosed at more advanced stages of vaginal cancer tend to have poorer survival outcomes.
 Studies have revealed that African Americans have a higher likelihood of being diagnosed with advanced stage vaginal cancer and are less likely to survive than their white counterparts.

 Differences in treatment

 For early stage vaginal cancer patients, surgery helps reduce mortality risk.
 One study revealed how a significantly lower proportion of African Americans with early stage vaginal cancer underwent surgery as compared to whites, which could partially explain differences in survival rates between these groups.

+Breast cancer

+Black women have a lower risk of developing breast cancer, but they have a higher risk of dying from breast cancer.